 The pet-friendly residence also presents a variety of daily programming, with activities like bingo and card games, happy hours, exercise classes, coffee and conversation clubs, and much more.

-For information on Moorehead Place in Indiana, find out more about Senior Lifestyle, or schedule a tour today.
+For information on The Addison of Moorehead Place in Indiana, find out more about Senior Lifestyle, or schedule a tour today.